morlfm/cypress_alexa/README.md

 -Need to have:

-.Docker installed
+Docker installed

-.Git clone the project
+Git clone the project

 To execute the end-to-end tests for docker_cypress_alexa, enter the following commands: